 Matrix Ursula is one of five patterns woven for the Oscha Team Purple group exclusive.
-The Purple Reign collection is an exclusive preorder by the group ‘Oscha Team Purple’ and features 5 patterns: Andaluz Maleficent, Sekai Megara, Matrix Ursula, Orion Narissa, Victoriana Briar Rose.
-Orion Narissa was a bonus pattern to keep the warp exclusive and cater to everyone’s different tastes (or almost everyone).
+The Purple Reign collection is an exclusive preorder by the group ‘Oscha Team Purple’.
+The collection features 5 patterns: Andaluz Maleficent, Sekai Megara, Matrix Ursula, Orion Narissa, Victoriana Briar Rose.
+Orion Narissa was a bonus pattern to keep the warp exclusive.
+It helped keep this collection exclusive (Oscha didn’t share the warp).

 “A rich purple warp and a simple black weft are a stunning combination on this versatile wrap.
 Woven with organic combed cotton for a cushy softness, and with wild silk for a little extra strength and a beautiful breathability.

 Malleable straight out of the bag this wrap will soften with a little love to become much more floppy and soft.
 Perfect for all ages, this wrap is a great all-rounder.